 Homemade tartar sauce is so easy to make yourself.
 With freshly squeezed lemon and chopped dill, it tastes so much better than anything you can buy.

 Tartar Sauce is essential when preparing fish or seafood recipes.
 The creamy, tangy taste perfectly complements crab cakes, fish and chips, or fish that is baked, grilled, or fried.
 Be sure to give the tartar sauce some time to chill in the refrigerator.
-This enhances the taste of the sauce by giving all of the flavors time to blend.
+This enhances the taste this easy tartar sauce recipe of the sauce by giving all of the flavors time to blend.

 Homemade Tartar Sauce